 If you missed it, the Career Education Ladder showed how an educator can multiply annual income by seeking increasing levels of responsibility.
 Some people though, love the job they’re doing and (understandably) don’t want to climb to roles with higher pressure and less contact with the students.

 The good news is you can still make more without leaving the job you love.
 Or, you can climb the ladder AND use this information to dramatically increase your earning power.
-Our next three installments in the series all focus on strategies to increase your income regardless of role:

 The Three Es – Education, Experience, and Extra Duty